Cranberry Orange Bread loaf is a fun, quick, and easy Holiday bread. It’s perfect for breakfast with orange juice and dried cranberries!

 - Vegetable Oil: Substitute vegetable oil with melted coconut oil, melted butter, or applesauce for an alternative fat source.
 Note that using applesauce will result in a slightly denser bread texture.

 - Muffins: You can easily make Cranberry Orange Bread into yummy muffins by dividing the batter equally into a muffin tin.
 You’ll want to leave a little bit of room at the top of each cup so that they don’t fall.
 Remember that muffins have a shorter cook time than a loaf of bread.

-- Add ins: One of my favorite things to add to Cranberry Orange Bread is a handful of white chocolate chips.
-The white chocolate goes really well with the tartness of the fresh cranberries, and the baking process melts them enough to give the bread around them a a rich, almost buttery flavor.
+- Add-ins: A favorite thing to add to Cranberry Orange Bread is a handful of white chocolate chips.
+The white chocolate goes really well with the tartness of the fresh cranberries, and the baking process melts them enough to give the bread around them a rich, almost buttery flavor.

 - Serve: You can leave Cranberry Orange Bread out at room temperature for up to 2 days.
 To keep it fresh, keep it wrapped in plastic wrap or in an airtight container.

 - Store: You can keep Cranberry Orange Bread in the fridge for up to 1 week.
 Let it cool down to room temperature before you seal it up, and keep it wrapped tightly enough to keep any moisture out.

 - Freeze: You can keep your Cranberry Orange Bread in the freezer for up to 3 months.
 Again, you should always let the bread cool to room temperature before putting it away.

 - 1 cup dried sweetened cranberries